ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result.md

  // E = String
 ```

-we know that a `u8` will be the success type (`T`) and a `String` will be the error type (`E`).
+We know that a `u8` will be the success type (`T`) and a `String` will be the error type (`E`).

-> Note: It's not recommended to use `String`s for error values because the compiler doesn't
+> Note: It's not recommended to use `String`s for error types because the compiler doesn't
 help you if you forget to handle a particular `String`.
-A better alternative is to use an `enum` of error values.
+A better alternative is to use an `enum` of error types.
 We'll see an example of that later.

 If we wanted to print the output of calls to the above function, we could do something like this: